sugarlabs/sugar-docs/dev-environment.md

     git clone git://github.com/sugarlabs/sugar-build.git

 Then enter the main directory and pull the source code.
 <pre><code language='sh'>
 cd sugar-build
 ./osbuild pull
 </code></pre>
+This command can take time, according to your Internet connection's speed.
+When this command says `$ sudo broot setup` , then it's downloading a big file.
+You can track progress by using `tail` to read from the broot log in `sugar-build/build/logs/broot.log`.
+For example,

+    $ tail -f build/logs/broot.log

 Enter the osbuild shell and start build.